This blog post has been reviewed by Amanda Aguillard, CPA of Aguillard Accounting.

 “The trust account is not your money,” she said.
 “It is your client’s money.
 You can’t mix them.
 No commingling of funds ever.
 Like never ever, never ever commingle client funds.
 You can’t do it, not even for a second.”

-Moreover, tools like Clio Manage’s trust accounting features can help by setting up separate ledgers for trust and operating accounts and by simplifying reconciliation.
+Fortunately, tools like Clio Manage’s trust accounting features can help set up separate ledgers for trust and operating accounts and simplify reconciliation.

 2. Incorrectly differentiating income and revenue

 Whenever a client pays an invoice, you must allocate the payment to the incurred costs of a matter first.
+This is a golden rule of accounting for law firms.
 This portion is not income, so it should be logged separately.
 However, if a firm fails to separate revenue that covers incurred costs from actual revenue, their records will be off.

 The result?
 The firm could face compliance issues, and their books will be inaccurate (skewing the value of any accounting data derived from them).